M.SC. IN ECONOMIC AND SOCIAL HISTORY

 STANDARD COURSE

 Quantitative Methods 1 is designed to help students understand basic quantitative methods with a consideration of historical sources and contexts.
 It is also meant to develop basic fluency with Stata.
 While the course does not require any previous knowledge relating to statistics or mathematics, it moves quickly starting with descriptive statistics and ending with basic multiple linear regression.
-Two homework assignments are due per week, and two separate essays will also be completed over the course.

 ADVANCED COURSE